PabloJM21/Centralization-Metrics-for-P2P-Network-Databases/README.md

 # Centralization Metrics for P2P Network Databases

-This project analyzes the centralization of peer-to-peer (P2P) networks using three key metrics: **Degree Distribution**, **Latency-Based Distribution**, and **ISP Centralization**.
-The metrics are computed for the following databases:
+This project analyzes the centralization of peer-to-peer (P2P) networks using different centralization metrics.
+The networks correspond to the following databases:
 - `nebula_ipfs`
 - `nebula_polkadot`
 - `nebula_avail_mainnet`
 - `nebula_filecoin`

-The analysis helps to identify potential centralization bottlenecks in P2P overlays and provides insights into the distribution of network resources.

 ---